chazwatkins/apex-divvy/README.md

 Wait...
 Aren't Field Service SObjects considered Standard?
 Yes, they are.
 Do a `getDescribe().isCustom()` and you'll see `false`.
-However, Field Service, formerly Field Service Lightning and exteral to Salesforce, SObjects used to be custom objects before Salesforce acquired the company.
+However, Field Service, formerly Field Service Lightning and external to Salesforce, SObjects used to be custom objects before Salesforce acquired the company.
 Now that Field Service is part of Salesforce, the `__c` and `__Share` were dropped, but the Share